facebookresearch/RAM/projects/paragator/README.md

 The initial candidate generation stage is trained with a pass@k objective, while the aggregation stage is trained with standard pass@1.

-Crucially, the aggregator is always trained on-policy: during training, it sees candidate pools sampled from the current generator $\(\mathcal{M}_\theta\)$, rather than from a frozen or separately trained model.
+Crucially, the aggregator is always trained on-policy: during training, it sees candidate pools sampled from the current generator $\mathcal{M}_\theta$, rather than from a frozen or separately trained model.
 This alignment between training and inference eliminates the off-policy mismatch common in prior self-aggregation methods and ensures that the generator learns to produce candidates that are well-suited for downstream aggregation.

 #### Pass@1 Aggregation Optimization

 The aggregated solutions use pass@1 performance: the aggregator receives a reward of 1 if and only if its final answer is correct.
 Unlike the candidate stage, only the single aggregated trajectory is rewarded, pushing the model to reliably synthesize the best answer from the available candidates.

-#### Pass@K Candidate Optimization
+#### Pass@k Candidate Optimization

 Pass@k is defined as: